Surinder Singh Bakhshi: 1978 smallpox outbreak

 In 1978, around a year into his post, Bakhshi was tasked with leading the operational management of public health and containing community spread of smallpox during the smallpox outbreak in Birmingham.
 He first came to hear of smallpox in Birmingham on 25 August 1978 and the first meeting of the control of smallpox outbreak advisory committee took place that same day.
-Under the chairmanship of William Nicol, Medical Officer to the Birmingham area, the committee included Henry Bedson and Geddes, in addition to Bakhshi.
+Under the chairmanship of William Nicol, Medical Officer to the Birmingham area, the committee included Henry Bedson, Spence Galbraith, Geddes, and Bakhshi.

 Of the two main tasks of the committee; finding out how smallpox arose in the first place and identifying and containing spread of smallpox in the community, Bakhshi's role, now designated "Outbreaks Liaison Officer", was contact tracing and quarantine, home visits to contacts, vaccinations, and antibody injections.
 Pallen explains that Bakhshi secured unrestricted funding, the use of three floors of Birmingham's Holiday Inn, the black cab service, food from local restaurants, and the recruitment of around 60 doctors, 40 nurses, 85 environmental health inspectors and associates, six officers for disinfection and near a hundred administrative staff.
 Health records, media and radio were utilised to pin down almost all contacts and they were isolated within 24 hours.
 With colleagues, he devised a method of categorising contacts and delegated to them either medical staff, health visitors or others accordingly.
 Bakhshi took responsibility of visiting and dealing with the closest contacts of Janet Parker, the index case.
 This included those that Parker lived with and the two family physicians that recently treated her.

 It was Bakhshi who informed the World Health Organization in mid-October, seven weeks after the onset of the outbreak, that the outbreak was contained and the alert was lifted.
 The containment efforts were successful, and the official report on the outbreak would later state:

 We would like to record our appreciation of the speed and thoroughness with which Dr Nicol, the area Medical Officer, and his staff and also the staff of the Birmingham University medical School reacted to contain the spread of illness when smallpox had been diagnosed.
 Their action in dealing with the task of tracing isolating and vaccinating all close contacts of Mrs Parker, and in disinfecting all areas of possible contamination was impressive and contributed considerably to preventing a far wider spread of infection.

 During his tenure as medical officer in Birmingham, he was responsible for containing other outbreaks including hepatitis A, meningitis, and typhoid.

 Later life

-In retirement, Bakhshi published Tuberculosis in the United Kingdom: A tale of two nations (2006) and Sikhs in the Diaspora: A modern guide to the practice of Sikh Faith.
-A knowledge compendium for the global age (2008).
+In retirement, Bakhshi published Tuberculosis in the United Kingdom: A Tale of Two Nations (2006) and Sikhs in the Diaspora: A Modern Guide to the Practice of Sikh Faith.
+A Knowledge Compendium for the Global Age (2008).

-In Williams' article in the Guardian (2020) during the COVID-19 pandemic on whether the 1978 smallpox outbreak could provide any lessons, Bakhshi's approach was considered personal and locally led, and he explained that "contact tracing and containment are in the genes of any public health doctor."
+In Williams' article in The Guardian (2020) during the COVID-19 pandemic on whether the 1978 smallpox outbreak could provide any lessons, Bakhshi's approach was considered personal and locally led, and he explained that "contact tracing and containment are in the genes of any public health doctor."